shkarlsson/obsidian-discrete/README.md

 # Discrete

-A plugin for Obsidian that allows you to filter in Explorer based on file metadata (frontmatter).
+A focused Obsidian plugin for filtering files in the file explorer based on their frontmatter metadata.
+Keep your vault organized by hiding or showing files that match specific metadata criteria.

 ## Features

-- **Dynamic Filtering**: Filter files in your vault based on their frontmatter metadata
+- **File Explorer Filtering**: Hide or show files in Obsidian's file explorer based on frontmatter metadata
-- **Multiple Filter Types**: Support for various comparison operators:
+- **Multiple Filter Operators**: Support for various comparison operators:
 	- = (Equals exactly)
 	- ∈ (Contains text)
 	- ∃ (Field exists)